ice-lab/icestore/README.md

 * **Minimal & Familiar API**: No additional learning costs, easy to get started with the knowledge of React Hooks.
 * **Class Component Support**: Make old projects enjoying the fun of lightweight state management with friendly compatibility strategy.
 * **Built in Async Status**: Records loading and error status of async actions, simplifying the rendering logic in the view layer.
-* **TypeScript Support**: Provide complete type definitions to support intelliSense in VS Code.
+* **TypeScript Support**: Support complete type definitions to support intelliSense in VS Code.

 ## Getting Started